How to understand addiction as a coping mechanism

 Addiction & trauma

-When you grow up with childhood trauma, the pain you experience is overwhelming.
+When you grow up with adverse childhood experiences, the pain you experience is overwhelming.
 That’s one of the definitions of trauma - it’s too much to bear so we have to find ways to escape it.

 Our addictions help us check out and disassociate from our real problem so we can function and do life.
 Of course, we don’t do well while under the control of an addiction, but we survive.